FuriousGeorge19/W205-Course-Content/08-Querying-Data/sync-slides.md

 ---

 #
-## Assignment Review
+## Project Review
-- Review your Assignment 07
+- Review your Project 2
 - Get ready to share

 ::: notes